University Financial Policies

 - Documentation that the anticipated cost is fair and reasonable.
 This can include a comparison of prices when the item is generally available or, when the item is specially fabricated, an analysis of the manufacturer's cost.

 - Any other information supporting the use of other than full and open competition.

-Terms and Conditions — A grant or contract often requires Pepperdine to include certain contractual clauses in purchase orders or subcontracts issued under the award.
-The requesting school/department must obtain input from the Grant Office in advance as to which contractual clauses are appropriate for inclusion in individual purchase order contracts.
+A grant or contract often requires Pepperdine to include certain contractual clauses in purchase orders or subcontracts issued under the award.
+The requesting school/department must obtain input from the Office of Research, Grants, and Foundation Relations in advance as to which contractual clauses are appropriate for inclusion in individual purchase order contracts.

-Prior Approval — If a government sponsored project agreement is a funding source, a government representative may be required to approve a proposed purchase of capital equipment or complex goods or services before purchasing places the order.
+If a government-sponsored project agreement is a funding source, a government representative may be required to approve a proposed purchase of capital equipment or complex goods or services before the Purchasing Office places the order.

-Offices Needing Documentation — The requesting department is responsible for maintaining records of approval documentation.
-When required, Purchasing or Accounts Payable may request copies of such documents.
+The requesting department is responsible for maintaining records of approval documentation.
+When required, the Purchasing Office or the Accounts Payable Office may request copies of such documents.

-ii.
-Subcontracts — If the purchase requires government approval of subcontract provisions, Purchasing will obtain necessary approval and keep on file.
+- Subcontracts — If the purchase requires government approval of subcontract provisions, the Purchasing Office will obtain the necessary approval and keep it on file.

 Section 5.3: University Credit Card

 These policies apply to the use of the University Credit Card for purchases of goods or services made directly by departments.
 The University Credit Card is a tool for individuals making purchases on behalf of the University for which Pepperdine is financially liable.

 The Chief Financial Officer delegates to University departments signature authorization for ordering supplies and services directly from vendors with a University Credit Card, generally with a transaction purchase limit of $5,000, subject to the limitations contained in this policy.